 But there are other forms of tyranny.
 Take the tyranny of bureaucracy, for instance.
 It’s loosely connected to the tyranny of the oligarchs but is not identical.
 Bureaucratic rule emerges even in the absence of oligarchs.
 Everywhere, people crave rules.
 In small and large businesses, in academic departments, in family settings—there must be clarity about what is allowed and what is not.
 We need to know where we can drive, bike, and walk; if an accident happens, it must be clear who violated the rules and thus is responsible for damages.

-A highly developed bureaucratic system is a tyranny without a tyrant, said Hannah Arendt.
+“In a fully developed bureaucracy there is nobody left with whom one can argue, to whom one can present grievances, on whom the pressures of power can be exerted.
+Bureaucracy is the form of government in which everybody is deprived of political freedom, of the power to act; for the rule by Nobody is not no-rule, and where all are equally powerless, we have a tyranny without a tyrant”, said Hannah Arendt (On violence).
 In such a system, the rules choke everyone, but there is no one to turn to.
 Everyone is merely a cog in the vast machinery of rules, and no one has control over the larger machine.

+Why do people crave rules?
 The seemingly unstoppable rise of regulatory systems, which began at the start of the 19th century, is itself a consequence of a rationalistic worldview and the isolation it brought about.
 This new worldview directed its gaze outward, believing that Truth could be reached by observing facts with the eyes and then drawing rational conclusions.
 Thus, human attention focused on the visible surface of things; rationalism literally brought about a “surface-ification” of the experiential world.

 This superficiality also manifested in terms of identity: people began to focus more on the image of themselves as seen with their own eyes—in the mirror, in photos, or on Instagram.
 A certain amount of psychic energy shifted from the inner world—ethical awareness—to the surface of the body.
 Concretely speaking, we now direct a major part of our attention to our outward appearance.
 In itself, this isn’t a problem; however, if the amount of psychological energy invested in the idealized outer image crosses a certain threshold and becomes the guiding force in psychological life, then the human being gets lost in the world of appearances.

 In such a case, the outer ideal image isolates us from the world around us—primarily from other people—and hinders the spontaneous emergence of empathy.
 In this way, humanity builds the walls of the prison of the Ego higher, brick by brick, becoming ever more trapped within it.
 This explains the simultaneous rise of two interconnected phenomena in our culture over the past few centuries: narcissism and loneliness (or disconnectedness).
-Understanding these two phenomena is key to understanding what is really happening in our culture.

 The end result of the Rise of the Ego is an atomized society where people no longer live with but next to and against each other, entangled in a merciless struggle to survive (or, conversely, stepping out of the exhausting rat race through suicide).

 This tyranny of the Ego rages within every person.
 And behind the Ego lies the ultimate tyrant, a metaphysical destructive force.
 This force eventually devours even those who serve it, luring its servant with the promise of money and power, only to make them into pure slaves.
-It is at this level that the real enemy resides—not in an oligarch or a bureaucrat, but in this force that destroys human bonds, isolates people, and makes them susceptible to indoctrination and propaganda, causing them to gather into blind and murderous masses; the force that always convinces the human being that other human beings are the enemy; the same force that insists more rules are needed to channel the growing tensions between atomized people.
+It is at this level that the real enemy resides—not in an oligarch or a bureaucrat, but in this force that destroys human bonds, isolates people, and makes them susceptible to indoctrination and propaganda, causing them to gather into blind and murderous masses; this force that always convinces the human being that other human beings are the enemy; the same force that insists more rules are needed to channel the growing tensions between atomized people.
 There can be no outer tyranny without inner tyranny.

-I am in the U.S. at a historical moment.
-The essence is not a choice between two presidents, it’s the position you take in the more fundamental revolution humanity goes through.
-The American elections play out on the surface of an underlying, brewing metaphysical process.
-A president has only limited impact on this process; some influence it for the better, others for the worse.
-Ultimately, every political solution depends on the extent to which a change for the better occurs in the population, the extent to which a new awareness can arise that transcends the rationalistic worldview and its inherent destructiveness.
+It is a historical moment in the U.S. The American elections play out on the surface of an underlying, brewing metaphysical process.
+A president has only limited impact on this process; some presidents influence it for the better, others for the worse.
+But in doing so, they are always subjected to a state system … and to a population.

 .